DanG115/discord-bots/README.md

    - Visit the Discord Developer Portal.
    - Click the "New Application" button.
-   - Give your application a name (e.g., "Nuke Bot").
+   - Give your application a name (e.g., "Bot").
    - Navigate to the "Bot" tab and click "Add Bot."

 3. **Get Your Bot Token** 🔑